datacommonsorg/website/tools/nl/svindex_differ/README.md

 ## StatVar Embeddings Differ

-This is a command-line tool to compare two variable embeddings indexes.
+This is a command-line tool to compare a pair of variable embeddings indexes.
-Such an index is made up of a model + store identified in `embeddings.yaml`.
+An index is made up of a model + store identified in `embeddings.yaml`.
+You can compare two indexes where just the model, or the store, or both can be different.
-With this tool, you can run a diff between two indexes where the model and/or store may vary.

 The tool runs a bunch of golden queries (in [queryset.csv](queryset.csv)) against a `test_index` and a `base_index`, and reports diffs in an HTML report that is saved in [gs://datcom-embedding-diffs](https://pantheon.corp.google.com/storage/browser/datcom-embedding-diffs).

+The base index details are from the checked in `embeddings.yaml` and the test index details are from `embeddings.yaml` in the local client.

 If you are using the tool in the context of updating the embeddings store, as the first step, produce a new store following instructions [here](../embeddings).
-Then, update the local `embeddings.yaml` file with the new SV index path.
+And then, update the local `embeddings.yaml` file with the new SV index path.

-Note that it needs the autopush Mixer API key.

 ### Run the tool

-To compare `medium_ft` on
+Run the tool as below.
+You need the `autopush` Mixer API key.
+If `TEST_INDEX` is not provided, then it is the same as `BASE_INDEX`.

 ```
 export AUTOPUSH_KEY=<XYZ>
-./run.sh (medium_ft | undata_ft | ...)
+./run.sh <BASE_INDEX> [<TEST_INDEX>]
 ```

+Example #1: `./run.sh medium_ft` compares the store for the index between local and repo master.

+Example #2: `./run.sh medium_ft medium_v2_vertexai_ft` compares two different
+indexes which differ in both model and store.

-Please ensure any diffs are expected/understood, and attach the report to the PR updating the SV index.
+NOTE: Please ensure any diffs are expected/understood, and attach the report to the PR updating the SV index.

-Note that `medium_ft` refers to the current PROD embeddings index.